-Equity Tuesday: Wild markets, a neat early-stage round, and the closed IPO window – TechCrunch
+Equity Tuesday: Wild markets, a neat early-stage round and the closed IPO window – TechCrunch

 Good morning friends, and welcome back to TechCrunch’s Equity Monday, a short-form audio hit to kickstart your week.
 Regular Equity episodes still drop Friday morning, so if you’ve listened to the show over the years, don’t worry — we’re not changing the main show.

-For folks hunting for our longer form work, here’s last week’s episode with Danny Crichton and Natasha Mascarenhas, and here’s yesterday’s interview with YC boss Michael Seibel.
+For folks hunting for our longer-form work, here’s last week’s episode with Danny Crichton and Natasha Mascarenhas, and here’s yesterday’s interview with YC boss Michael Seibel.

 Equity Monday is a day late this week as I was off yesterday, but it’s here today and what a mess the world is at the moment.
 That was a key theme of the show, but not the only thing that we mentioned.
 Here are some other bits of news that caught our eye: